omeka/omeka-s-enduser/docs/modules/datavisualization.md

 1. **County of property values**, which visualizes the count of values of a selected property.
 1. **Count of items with property values in a time series**, which visualizes the count of items that have selected values of a selected property over a selected period of time.
 1. **Count of items in a time series**, which visualizes the count of items over a selected period of time.
-1. **Count of property values**, which visualizes the count of values of a selected property.
+1. **Count of property values**, which visualizes the count of values of a selected property of items.
 1. **Item relationships**, which visualizes the relationships between items via their resource values.

-This selection will be represented by the "Dataset type" column in the table.
+This selection will be represented by the "Dataset type" column in the table on the module's homepage.

 Once you select what you would like to visualize, click the "Next" button.
 You will then be able to describe and configure this visualization.

 - Each visualization requires a Title.
 - You may add a prose Description of the visualization.
 This will appear under the title on the visualization's page and in the page block.
 - Use the Search Query interface to set the pool of resources to be visualized.
-If you choose to leave this blank, the visualization will incorporate all resources assigned to that site.
+If you choose to leave this blank, the visualization will incorporate all items assigned to that site.
     - If you select "Edit", a sidebar will open allowing you to search full-text, by value, by class, by template, by item set, and/or by owner.
 You can combine multiple parameters with "AND" or "OR".
 You can either "Preview", "Reset", or "Apply" your search by selecting the corresponding button at the bottom of the search sidebar.
-    - If you select "Advanced edit", you can edit or paste in a search string from a URL (which you can create by searching your resources on the site's front-end).
+    - If you select "Advanced edit", you can edit or paste in a search string from a URL (which you can create by searching your items on the site's front-end).

 ![Add Data Visualization form including Title, Description, Search Query and Data configuration options for a Count of Items with Property Values visualization](../modules/modulesfiles/dataviz_editVisualization.png)